On a theorem of B. Keller on Yoneda algebras of simple modules

 A theorem of Keller states that the Yoneda algebra of the simple modules over a finite-dimensional algebra is generated in cohomological degrees $0$ and $1$ as a minimal $\A$-algebra.
 We provide a proof of an extension of Keller's theorem to abelian length categories by reducing the problem to a particular class of Nakayama algebras, where the claim can be shown by direct computation.

 We work over an arbitrary field $\kk$.
 Let $A$ be a finite-dimensional algebra and $S$ the direct sum of a complete set of representatives of the simple (right) $A$-modules.
-The Yoneda algebra $\Ext[A]{S}{S}$, as a graded algebra, does not determine the algebra $A$ up to Morita equivalence, as the following example due to Madsen shows~\cite[Ex.~B.2.2]{Mad02}: Let $A=\kk[x]/(x^\ell)$, $\ell\geq 3$; then
+The Yoneda algebra $\Ext[A]{S}{S}$, as a graded algebra, does not determine the algebra $A$ up to Morita equivalence, as the following example shows~(see~\cite[Sec.~2.1]{Kel02a} or~\cite[Ex.~B.2.2]{Mad02}): Let $A=\kk[x]/(x^\ell)$, $\ell\geq 3$; then

-and hence the Yoneda algebra $\Ext[A]{S}{S}$ does not depend on $\ell$.
+does not depend on $\ell$.
 On the other hand, the Yoneda algebra of an arbitrary finite-dimensional algebra inherits, via Kadeishvili's Homotopy Transfer Theorem~\cite{Kad82,Mar06}, the structure of a minimal\footnote{Recall that an $\A$-algebra is minimal if its underlying complex has vanishing differential.} $\A$-algebra since the Yoneda algebra is the cohomology of the differential graded algebra $\RHom[A]{S}{S}$.
 Endowed with this additional $\A$-structure the Yoneda algebra does determine the algebra $A$ up to Morita equivalence~\cite[Sec.~7.8]{Kel01}.
 The purpose of this short article is to provide a proof of a minor extension of a theorem of Keller~\cite[Sec.~2.2, Prop.~1(b)]{Kel02a} that is stated below.
-A proof of Keller's theorem that utilises the calculus of Massey products was announced by Minamoto in~\cite{Min16}; our proof should have some similarities with his.
+A proof of Keller's theorem that utilises the calculus of Massey products was announced by Minamoto in~\cite{Min16}; our proof should have some similarities with his. \myvspace{0.5em}

 \begin{theorem}[Keller] Let $\AA$ be a $\kk$-linear abelian length category~\cite{KV18} with only finitely many pairwise non-isomorphic simple objects, for example the category of finite-dimensional modules over a finite-dimensional algebra.
 Let $S_1,\dots,S_n$ be a complete set of representatives of the simple objects in $\AA$ and set ${S\coloneqq S_1\oplus\cdots\oplus S_n}$.
 Then, the Yoneda algebra $\Ext{S}{S}$ is generated by its homogeneous components of cohomological degrees $0$ and $1$ as an $\A$-algebra. \end{theorem}